-The overall precision of the SGH analysis for the samples at the DNR SGH Soil Survey was excellent as demonstrated by 13 different samples taken from this survey which were used for laboratory replicate analysis.
-The average Coefficient of Variation (%CV) of the replicate results for the survey samples in this submission was 4.2% which represents an excellent level of analytical performance especially at such low parts-per-trillion concentrations.
+The overall precision of the SGH analysis for the samples at the DNR SGH Soil Survey - Phase 2 was excellent as demonstrated by 10 different samples taken from this survey which were used for laboratory replicate analysis.
+The average Coefficient of Variation (%CV) of the replicate results for the survey samples in this submission was 10.8% which represents an excellent level of analytical performance especially at such low parts-per-trillion concentrations.

-The overall precision of the SGH analysis for 9 Field Duplicate samples at the DNR SGH Soil Survey was excellent.
-The average Coefficient of Variation (%CV) of the Field Duplicate results for the survey samples in this submission was 7.3% It is typically observed that the variability of field duplicates are 5% to 8% CV higher than for laboratory duplicates of random samples taken from the survey.
-In comparison to other geochemistry's this is excellent performance.
+The overall precision of the SGH analysis for 8 Field Duplicate samples at the DNR SGH Soil Survey - Phase 2 was very good.
+The average Coefficient of Variation (%CV) of the Field Duplicate results for the survey samples in this submission was 14.2% It is typically observed that the variability of field duplicates are 5% to 8% CV higher than for laboratory duplicates of random samples taken from the survey.
+In comparison to other geochemistry's this is very good performance.
 The typical excellent level of performance is due to the specificity of the SGH geochemistry as the method only targets relatively rare hydrocarbons that have been proven to be associated with mineralization.
 The SGH geochemistry does not detect all organic hydrocarbons present in the samples.

 No other statistics were used on the data for this report for mapping or interpretation purposes aside from the use of a Kriging trending algorithm in the GeoSoft Oasis Montaj mapping software.
-This interpretation is based only on the SGH results from this submission for the DNR SGH Soil Survey.
-A template or group of SGH Pathfinder Classes that have been found to be associated with buried Copper and/or Nickel targets are used as the basis for the interpretation of the DNR SGH Soil Survey.
+This interpretation is based only on the SGH results from this submission for the DNR SGH Soil Survey - Phase 2.
+A template or group of SGH Pathfinder Classes that have been found to be associated with buried Copper and/or Nickel targets are used as the basis for the interpretation of the DNR SGH Soil Survey - Phase 2.
 The final interpretation is customized and conducted by the author.
 Although the term "template" or "signature" often appears in an SGH Interpretation Report, a computerized interpretation is not used.